FAQ

 Unix was a highly influential multitasking system and impacted the design choices of most modern systems.

-How Redox is inspired by other systems?
+How Redox was influenced by other systems?

 Plan 9